Streamlined Computing for Variational Inference with Higher Level Random Effects: Introduction

 \section{Introduction}

 Models involving higher level random effects commonly arise in a variety of contexts.
 The areas of study known as longitudinal data analysis (e.g.\ Fitzmaurice \textit{et al.}, 2008), mixed models (e.g.\ Pinheiro \myand Bates, 2000), multilevel models (e.g.\ Goldstein, 2010), panel data analysis (e.g.\ Baltagi, 2013) and small area estimation (e.g. Rao \myand Molina, 2015) potentially each require the handling of higher levels of nesting.
 Our main focus in this article is providing explicit algorithms that facilitate variational inference for up to three-level random effects and a pathway for handling even higher levels.
 Both direct and message passing approaches to mean field variational Bayes are treated.
-We also provide algorithms for frequentist best linear unbiased prediction that, to our knowledge, are not in the current literature and may be viewed of extensions of the exquisite streamlined mixed model computational strategies presented in Section 2.2 of Pinheiro \myand Bates (2000).

 A useful prototype setting for understanding the nature and computational challenges is a fictitious sociology example in which residents (level 1 units) are divided into different towns (level 2 units) and those towns are divided into different districts (level 3 units).
 Following Goldstein (2010) we call these three-level data, although note that Pinheiro \myand Bates (2000) use the term ``two-level'', corresponding to two levels of nesting, for the same setting.
 Figure \ref{fig:residentProto} displays simulated regression data generated according to this setting with a single predictor variable corresponding to years of education and the response corresponding to annual income.
 In Figure \ref{fig:residentProto}, the number of districts is 6, the number of towns per district is 8 and the resident sample size within each town is 25.